Iterative Binary Feedback for Pattern Adherence¶

 Llama 3.3 also hit 100% Singleton compliance on the instruction-only strategy — binary feedback added no value in that condition.

-Binary feedback preserves the model's full self-correction pathway while collapsing the supervision signal to its minimum.
+Binary feedback collapses the supervision signal to its minimum while preserving the model's full self-correction pathway.
 Detailed feedback ("private constructor missing") biases weaker models to patch only that predicate, often at the cost of functional correctness — the paper documents models that "lost context implementing Singleton correctly but for wrong functionality" under richer feedback (Kjellberg et al., 2026).
-The bare retry forces a holistic regeneration on each iteration, exercising the same code-generation circuit that produced functional code initially.
-Self-Refine reports the same mechanism: iterative same-model feedback improved CODEX code generation by up to 13 pp absolute, with the iteration — not the signal richness — as the active ingredient (Madaan et al., 2023).
-Capable models can probe a small predicate space by trial and error within the 10-iteration budget; richer specifications break this scaling.
+The bare retry instead forces a holistic regeneration on the same circuit that produced functional code initially.
+Self-Refine reports the same mechanism: iterative same-model feedback improved CODEX code generation by up to 13 pp absolute, with iteration — not signal richness — the active ingredient (Madaan et al., 2023).
+Capable models probe a small predicate space by trial and error within the budget; richer specifications break this scaling.

 - Functionality-critical output — Pattern adherence and functional correctness can diverge.
 DeepSeek Coder lost 9.8 pp on functional tests while improving Singleton compliance; Gemma3 (4B) lost 21.3 pp (Kjellberg et al., 2026).
-For production code, gate the loop on test pass and pattern match
+Gate exits on test pass and pattern match

-- Multi-predicate or interacting patterns — Three predicates fit in a 10-iteration probe budget; ten do not.
-For richer patterns, FeedbackEval evidence points to structured feedback as the safer default (Song et al., 2025)
+- Multi-predicate or interacting patterns — Three predicates fit a 10-iteration probe budget; ten do not.
+FeedbackEval points to structured feedback as the safer default for richer patterns (Song et al., 2025)

-- No deterministic judge — When the pattern check requires semantic understanding (thread-safety, race conditions), an LLM judge replaces the regex and becomes the new failure surface.
-Reasoning-trace manipulation drives LLM-judge false positives above 80% on related tasks (Gaming the Judge, 2026)
+- No deterministic judge — When the check requires semantic understanding (thread-safety, race conditions), an LLM judge replaces the regex and becomes the new failure surface, with reasoning-trace manipulation driving false positives above 80% (Gaming the Judge, 2026)

-- Already-converged instructions — Llama 3.3 hit 100% Singleton compliance on instructions alone.
-The 10-call feedback loop in that condition spends tokens and latency for no lift
+- Already-converged instructions — Llama 3.3 hit 100% on instructions alone; the feedback loop then spends tokens and latency for no lift

-- General code repair — The result does not generalise to debugging or test-failure repair.
-FeedbackEval shows detailed feedback wins for repair by ~10 pp (Song et al., 2025)
+- General code repair — The result does not generalize to debugging or test-failure repair, where FeedbackEval shows detailed feedback wins by ~10 pp (Song et al., 2025)

 The authors flag three explicitly (Kjellberg et al., 2026):